adium/adium/README.md

 ## About Adium ##

-Adium is a free and open source instant messaging application for [OS X](https://www.apple.com/osx/), written using OS X's Cocoa API, released under the [GNU GPL](https://www.gnu.org/licenses/licenses.html#GPL) and developed by [the Adium team](https://trac.adium.im/wiki/AdiumTeam).
-Based on the [libpurple](https://trac.adium.im/wiki/LibPurple) protocol library, Adium can connect you to any number of messaging accounts on any combination of supported messaging services and then chat with other people using those services.
+Adium is a free and open source instant messaging application for [OS X](https://www.apple.com/osx/), written using OS X's Cocoa API, released under the [GNU GPL](https://www.gnu.org/licenses/licenses.html#GPL) and developed by the Adium team.
+Based on the [libpurple](https://developer.pidgin.im/wiki/WhatIsLibpurple) protocol library, Adium can connect you to any number of messaging accounts on any combination of supported messaging services and then chat with other people using those services.

 ## Notable Features ##
-* Open Source, so everyone can see how Adium works and [help improve it](https://trac.adium.im/wiki/Development)
+* Open Source, so everyone can see how Adium works and help improve it.
 * Support for a wide range of different Instant Messaging services (see the [full list](https://adium.im/help/pgs/Accounts-ListOfServices.html))
 * A delightful UI
   * [Tabbed chat windows](https://adium.im/help/pgs/Messaging-TabbedMessaging.html)